johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL5.3 Emergency Operations.md

 #### Oh no!
 Something is Wrong!
 > [!note]
-> - "**(POH)**" means most POHs have a specific procedure for this emergency.
+> - Below, "**(POH)**" means most POHs have a specific procedure for this emergency.
 When that procedure exists, you should follow it -- and in many cases, memorize it.
 The steps after "**(POH)**" summarize the high-level purpose of the POH procedure.
 > - *Procedures in italics* are a reference to [[PPL5.3 Emergency Operations#Key Procedures in Emergencies]] below.

 - On the ground...